Focus Drift

 Your AI assistant should know your workday.

 Focus Drift connects directly to Claude via MCP.
 One step.
-Your AI gets real-time access to your tasks, capacity, interrupts, carry-overs, and weekly overview.
+Your AI gets real-time access to your tasks, capacity, interruptions, carry-overs, and weekly overview.

 Ask Claude about your actual day